The Gray Areas of Patient Experiences

 Related to Hashimoto’s

-HASHIMOTO’s: Here contains a little gray area…Namely, though the vast majority will have antibodies to prove they have Hashi’s (both the anti-TPO and the anti-thyroglobulin are needed, we have noted, NOT just one of them–a given), there’s this small body such as 5% who have none!
+HASHIMOTO’s: Here contains a little gray area…Namely, though the “vast majority”, but not “all” will have antibodies to prove they have Hashi’s (both the anti-TPO and the anti-thyroglobulin are needed, we have noted, NOT just one of them—a given).
+Then there’s this small body such as 5% who have none!
 It’s called Seronegative Hashimoto’s (see it mentioned in the book Hashimoto’s: Taming the Beast).
 The latter patients have to prove it via an Ultrasound!

 HASHIMOTO’S AND IODINE: Though some overreact to the detox from iodine and see their antibodies go up, another body has stated that it was iodine alone that brought their antibodies down!
 Gray areas!
 The bottom line: many have to prepare for the detox better—see this.
 And some have to go low and slow.
 Read iodine information from experts like Dr. David Brownstein, Dr. Guy E. Abraham, Dr. Jorge D. Flechas..

-HASHIMOTO’S and NATURAL DESICCATED THYROID: Remarkably, there are a strong body of Hashi’s patients who have reported that NDT alone lowered their antibodies!
-We were at first surprised because of all the negative “opinions” about the use of NDT with Hashi’s.
+HASHIMOTO’S and NATURAL DESICCATED THYROID: Remarkably, there are a strong body of Hashi’s patients who have reported that a working NDT alone, when their frees are optimal, lowered their antibodies!
+We were at first surprised because of all the negative “opinions” about the use of a working NDT with Hashi’s.
 But, there are others who do see their antibodies go up with it–which of course makes sense as thyroid antibodies see thyroid as the enemy, and desiccated thyroid is “thyroid”.
+Gray areas.
 So many of them report success going up low and slow, and getting an optimal free T3.
 Optimal seems to turn the overreaction around for some.
 Others may need to be on the two synthetics, T4 and T3.
 Gray areas.

 HASHIMOTO’s AND GLUTEN: Yes, though it has always appeared that the vast majority need to be off gluten, as it makes the antibodies worse as well as inflammation, there have always been a small minority who had no negative issues whatsoever with gluten and haven’t for a long while.
 Gray areas!
 As always, there are strong opinions, but it doesn’t take away the facts that some do fine.
 But everyone should decide for themselves.